 - Purchase uninsured motorist coverage to cover you for injuries you suffer in a car rental accident.
 Uninsured motorist coverage provides insurance protection for you if the driver of the rental car does not have insurance coverage.

-What Should I Do if I’m Injured in a Fort Lauderdale Renal Car Accident?
+What Should I Do if I’m Injured in a Fort Lauderdale Rental Car Accident?

-Car rental accident claims can be complex.
+Car rental accident claims can be complex, especially if you were a tourist or visiting Fort Lauderdale for business.
 You will not know if the car rental company has liability for your accident without doing extensive investigation.
 The car crash attorneys at the Maus Law Firm have been handling car rental accident claims for more than 25 years.
 Maus Law Firm can evaluate who is at fault for the accident, and employ investigators and engineers to determine whether a car rental company should be responsible for your accident.
 Contact the Maus Law Firm for a free evaluation of your claim.